itaysason/Mix-MMM/README.md

 ### Reproducing paper results

-First to prepare the data run
+First to prepare the synthetic data run

 ```sh
 snakemake data_prep -j{num_cores}
 ```

+This will train the Mix used for synthesizing data and synthesize the data.
 Then use the snakefile to reproduce all models used in the paper:

 ```sh
 snakemake all -j{num_cores}